Wednesday, January 28th: All Stratford Public Schools will have a 2-hour delay due to inclement weather conditions.

 Jennifer began to believe in herself, creating goals—just simple ones like staying organized, keeping up with homework, and attending class regularly.
 Within a year, she went from being a drop out to graduating with first honors – straight A’s.
 Something she never imagined she could achieve “in a million years”.

 Jennifer is a compassionate, caring young woman with wonderful potential for success as she continues her education.
 She gratefully acknowledges the support of the administration, all of her teachers, and fellow classmates.
 She spoke of the unconditional support that she received from her family as she worked to achieve the goal that would open doors to a brighter future filled with opportunities not available without a high school diploma.
 Jennifer plans to attend college to pursue a career in the medical field.
 Her compassion for others makes her an excellent candidate for this area of study.

 Remy Exantus is an excellent example of persistence and life long learning.
-Remy was born in Gonaives, Haiti.
+Remy was born in Gonaives Haiti.
 His parents had no formal education but were successful farmers.
 Remy graduated high school in Haiti, followed by a technical school in Port-au-Prince.
-In 1978 one of Remy’s five brothers made the voyage to the United States.
-Remy did not consider leaving Haiti until 1991.
-The weak Haitian economy convinced him that he had more opportunities for success in the United States.
+In 1978 one of Remy’s five brothers made the voyage to the United States Remy did not consider leaving Haiti region until 1991.
+The weak Haitian economy convinced him that he had more opportunities for success in the United States-region.